jurihock/stftPitchShift/README.md

 To enable the formant preservation feature specify a suitable *quefrency* value in milliseconds.
 Depending on the source signal, begin with a small value like `-q 1`.
 Generally, the *quefrency* value has to be smaller than the fundamental period, as reciprocal of the fundamental frequency, of the source signal.

-At the moment the formant preservation doesn't seem to work well along with the multi pitch shifting and smaller pitch shifting factors.
+At the moment the formant preservation doesn't seem to work well along with the poly pitch shifting and smaller pitch shifting factors.
 Further investigation is therefore necessary...

 ## Further reading